Characteristics of flexible, scalable IT infrastructure: a primer on the basic concepts and key evaluation criteria

 Key Signs of a Loosely Coupled Architecture

-In loosely coupled integration, errors are encapsulated thanks to the small number of connections between services.
+In a loosely coupled integration, all errors are encapsulated thanks to the small number of links between services.
+If one flow fails, all the others continue to work as usual.
+At the same time, the system handles even peak loads without issues.

-Simple monitoring and fast incident resolution.
-In tightly coupled systems, monitoring and incident resolution fall to a super-senior engineer, often an overloaded one, because only they can untangle the spaghetti connections→ between services and find the source of the error.
-In loosely coupled systems, monitoring is straightforward and can be delegated to support.
-You can also set up automatic alerts for threshold breaches.
-4.
+In tightly coupled systems, monitoring and incident resolution are handled by a super senior engineer, who is often overloaded, because only they can make sense of the spaghetti connections between services and find the source of an error.
+In loosely coupled systems, monitoring is straightforward - it can be delegated to support.
+You can also set up automatic alerts when certain thresholds are exceeded.

-Here we return to the concept of a shared context and the example of a CRM system and an online store within the same company.
-In monolithic systems, each request from one system to another must be translated into its own context.
+Here we return to the concept of a shared context and the example of a CRM system and an online store within one company.
+In monolithic systems, every request from one system to another must be translated into its own context.
+This leads to data errors, losses, and inaccuracies.
+In loosely coupled environments, this problem does not exist because each system is responsible only for passing its own data into the shared context.

-Protection against vendor lock-in.
+Protection from vendor lock-in

 The fact that a specific service has integrations with others does not prevent that service from being replaced or modified.
 And integration can be delegated not only to the team that develops the external service or to the vendor, but also to any developer or contractor.